gracefulife/clova-developer-guide/en/CIC/References/ContentTemplates/Text.md

   "type": "Text"
 }

-// Example 4
+// Example 4.
-// User apologizes.
-(Client is to display the text and express emotion) {
+// User request: Sorry.
+(Client is to display the text and express emotion)

+{
   "actionList": [
     {